GeographicaGS/Equidna/README.md

 ## About

-Equidna is a Tile builder based on Mapnik
+Equidna is a Tile builder based on Mapnik.
+Tiles engine based on Mapnik.
+An easy way of create MBTiles using mapnik as render.

 ## How to use